Frequently Asked Questions

 SLUHN welcomes all qualified applicants for consideration in applying to the SLUHN AP fellowship programs in critical care or emergency medicine.
-We favor applicants who can bring various professional and life experiences, outstanding academic achievements, or prior work experience in a specialty field or at a SLUHN entity.
+We favor applicants who can bring various professional and life experiences, outstanding academic achievements, a veteran or military status, or prior work experience in a specialty field or at a SLUHN entity.

 Are there any advanced placement options in the AP Fellowship program?